 Sometimes you just need something to snack on…a nibbly kind of snack for a quick bit of energy and to satisfy a craving.
-Today I am here with some Crunchy Granola Clusters which do just that.
-A similar recipe to my favourite granola but with crushed nuts and baked slowly and packed together, you leave it to cool and then break it up into finger size bites.
-Perfect for a little on the go snack if you have pushchair aged children or for after school for the older ones.
-It’s pretty good for busy mummies too!
+Today I am sharing some Crunchy Granola Clusters which do just that.
+A similar recipe to my favourite granola but with crushed nuts, baked slowly and packed together, then broken into finger size bites with your fingers once cooled.
+Perfect for a little on-the-go snack if you have pushchair-aged children or for after school snacks for the older ones.
+And it’s pretty good for busy mummies too!

 CRUNCHY GRANOLA CLUSTERS

 100g crushed or chopped nuts ( I use almonds and blitzed them in my nutribullet to make them fine but any nuts you like will work or use a combination)

 100g raisins/cranberries/chopped dates/chopped apricots

 Line a baking tray (or two depending on how much you are making) with baking parchment.